alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/seco-imx8mm-c61.rst

 Linux image
 -----------

-1. Source the environment with proper template settings, flavour being ``linux`` and target machine being ``seco-imx8mm-c61``.
+1. Source the environment with proper template settings, flavour being ``linux`` and target machine being ``seco-imx8mm-c61-Xgb``, where X can be 2 or 4 depending on the amount of DRAM installed on the target board.

 .. code-block:: console

    $ TEMPLATECONF=../oniro/flavours/linux . ./oe-core/oe-init-build-env build-oniro-linux

 2. You will find yourself in the newly created build directory.
 Call ``bitbake`` to build the image.
 The supported image is ``oniro-image-base``.
+E.g.: for a 2GB board:

 .. code-block:: console

-   $ MACHINE=seco-imx8mm-c61 bitbake oniro-image-base
+   $ MACHINE=seco-imx8mm-c61-2gb bitbake oniro-image-base

 To generate images for eMMC, refer to the following flashing procedure.